 Libraries

 To make third-party or custom code available to notebooks and jobs running on your clusters, you can install a library.
-Libraries can be written in Python, Java, Scala, and R. You can upload Java, Scala, and Python libraries and point to external packages in PyPI, Maven, and CRAN repositories.
+Libraries can be written in Python, Java, Scala, and R. You can upload Python, Java, and Scala libraries and point to external packages in PyPI, Maven, and CRAN repositories.

 Databricks includes many common libraries in Databricks Runtime.
 To see which libraries are included in Databricks Runtime, look at the System Environment subsection of the Databricks Runtime release notes for your Databricks Runtime version.